 Modern dental implant technology first came about when Dr. Victor I. Sendax, began looking to develop a way to secure dental prosthetics on a long-term basis.
 Dental implants became a revolutionary method for long-term stabilization, however technology soon progressed.
 Improving upon Dr. Sendax’s original idea, Dr. Ron Bulard developed mini dental implants (MDIs) as an easier, less invasive way to stabilize removable prosthetics.

 Though developed years earlier, mini dental implants were FDA approved until 1999.
 Once approved, MDIs quickly grew to become the most sought after treatment for dental prosthetic stabilization.
 Today this form of implant treatment is helping dental patients all over the world to achieve a naturally beautiful smile, and Conover is no exception.
-If you are searching for a Mini Dental Implant dentist in Conover, NC, George N. Bryan, DDS has the experience and expertise to help you perfect your smile.
+If you are searching for a Mini Dental Implant dentist in Conover, NC, Dental Implant Dentist has the experience and expertise to help you perfect your smile.

 MDIs help patients to restore their smile through a safer, less invasive treatment when compared to their more traditional counterparts.
 Until recently, dental implants were used specifically for fixed applications, and provided patients with great success.
 However today, mini dental implants take it one step further—they make it possible to secure both fixed and removable applications.